Divine-kuzo/urban-mobility-data-explorer/README.md

 ---
 ### Documentation / Report

-the report can be ound in the docs directory
+the report can be found in the docs directory
 ---
 ### Video Demonstration
 This video demonstrates our NYC Taxi Mobility Dashboard, where we walk through the functionality of the application, including how to filter trips, interpret the interactive charts, and explore key insights derived from the taxi trip data.
 It provides an overview of how the frontend, backend, and database work together to deliver data analysis experience. link: https://youtu.be/dUS9UysvnBc